- Published on

 Going further

-This obviously just scratches at the surface of what could be done.
+This obviously just scratches at the surface but hopefully gives you an idea of the potential.
 I've started working on some example DAGS and will try to come up with a more realistic example.